-Please do not direct inquiries about this notice to the Court.
-All inquiries should be directed to the Administrator or Class Counsel.
+Please do not direct inquiries about this notice to the Ontario Superior Court or the United States Bankruptcy Court.
+All inquiries should be directed to Class Counsel.

 DISTRIBUTION OF THIS NOTICE HAS BEEN AUTHORIZED BY THE ONTARIO SUPERIOR COURT OF JUSTICE